SOME QUIET FUTURE is home to the work of Nancy Smith, a designer, writer, and researcher in Brooklyn, New York.

 I am an Assistant Professor at the School of Information at Pratt Institute, where I teach in the Information Experience Design Program.

-Born and raised in Idaho, I've wandered around the world and made my way in the lovely cities of San Francisco, New York, Cape Town, and Seattle.
+I have a PhD in Human-Computer Interaction Design from Indiana University.
+I have an MA in Media Studies from the New School and an MFA in Creative Writing from the University of San Francisco.
+My BA is in Philosophy.
 I've been lucky enough to work with an assortment of fine folks over the years including Chronicle Books, McSweeney's, Paper Magazine, The Rumpus, Causes, and Indiana University Press.

-smith.nancy [AT] gmail.com
+Feel free to get in touch: smith.nancy [AT] gmail.com